golanlevin/p5.plotSvg/README.md

 4. [**plotSvg_generative**](examples/plotSvg_generative/): Simple "generative artwork"; press button to export. [@editor.p5js.org](https://editor.p5js.org/golan/sketches/LRTXmDg2q) • [@openProcessing.org](https://openprocessing.org/sketch/2455399)
 5. [**plotSvg_drawing_recorder**](examples/plotSvg_drawing_recorder/): Records a series of marks drawn by the user. [@editor.p5js.org](https://editor.p5js.org/golan/sketches/bQDM5IQdv) • [@openProcessing.org](https://openprocessing.org/sketch/2478914)
 6. [**plotSvg_particle_paths**](examples/plotSvg_particle_paths/): Accumulates the traces of some particles over time. [@editor.p5js.org](https://editor.p5js.org/golan/sketches/1Toe-pMZH) • [@openProcessing.org](https://openprocessing.org/sketch/2478945)
+7. [**plotSvg_hatched_shapes**](examples/plotSvg_hatched_shapes/): A trick for exporting hatched ("filled") SVG shapes. [@editor.p5js.org](https://editor.p5js.org/golan/sketches/b75oVci5f) • [@openProcessing.org](https://openprocessing.org/sketch/2479519)

 *Examples awaiting implementation (more soon!):*

 * *plotSvg_flipbook*: A number of frames are arranged onto a page.
 * *plotSvg_hershey*: Displays [Hershey Font](https://en.wikipedia.org/wiki/Hershey_fonts) text using Lingdong Huang's [p5-hershey-js](https://github.com/LingDong-/p5-hershey-js)
-* *plotSvg_simple_fill*: A trick for exporting hatched shapes is demonstrated.

 ---
 ## Usage Notes

 ### Color

+* The p5.plotSvg library ignores p5.js `fill()` commands, and does not export SVG shapes with filled colors.
+To export filled shapes for a pen-plotter, consider implementing your own hatching method, as in [this example](examples/plotSvg_hatched_shapes/).
 * SVGs produced with p5.plotSvg have a default stroke color, `black`.
-This can be altered with `setSvgDefaultStrokeColor()`, which takes valid CSS color strings (e.g., 'red', '#ff0000', 'rgb(255,0,0)').
+This can be altered with `setSvgDefaultStrokeColor()`, which takes valid CSS color strings (e.g., `'red'`, `'#ff0000'`, `'rgb(255,0,0)'`).
 * To create SVG paths with non-default colors, simply use the `stroke()` command as usual.
-Note, however, that any such strokes will have additional style information added to their SVG representation (e.g. `style="stroke:#ff0000;"`).
-This could lead to potentially large file sizes, depending on your design.
+Note, however, that any such strokes will have additional style information added to their SVG representation (e.g. `style="stroke:#ff0000;"`); this could lead to potentially large file sizes, depending on your design.
 To restore the default stroke color, you can use `stroke(getDefaultStrokeColor());`.
-* If you use stroke colors, p5.plotSvg anticipates that you are using so to represent different *logical entities* — such as different color pens in a multi-pen plotter, different tools in a CNC machine, or different cutting settings in a laser cutter.
+* If you use stroke colors, the working assumption of p5.plotSvg is that you are using so *to label different logical entities* — such as different color pens in a multi-pen plotter, different tools in a CNC machine, or different intensity settings in a laser cutter.
 For this reason, alpha (transparency) values are stripped out.
-I strongly recommend using just a small handful of colors, and selecting easy-to-remember [CSS color keyword names](https://www.w3.org/TR/SVG11/types.html#ColorKeywords) such as `'red'`, `'green'`, `'blue'`, etc.
+I strongly recommend using just a small number of colors, and selecting easy-to-remember [CSS color keyword names](https://www.w3.org/TR/SVG11/types.html#ColorKeywords) such as `'red'`, `'green'`, `'blue'`, etc.
 * This library only accepts p5 `stroke()` commands with the following types of arguments: CSS named colors [in the set of 147 official SVG colors](https://johndecember.com/html/spec/colorsvg.html), hex formatted color strings, or as RGB/gray colors whose values range from 0-255.
 The p5 `colorMode()` command is not supported by p5.plotSvg, and calls to `colorMode()` may produce unpredictable results in your SVG.
-* The p5.plotSvg library ignores p5.js `fill()` commands and does not export SVG shapes with filled colors.

 ### Graphics Transforms